 Nevertheless, he differed from other left-wing candidates in the region in terms of his notorious chauvinism and that of his political party, Peru Libre.
 Castillo was criticized for his comments on women during the campaign, such as his remark that “we need to tell Congressmen to think about their country, about their position — not their secretary”, or that “feminicide is produced by the idleness generated by the state, unemployment, and crime”.

 This friction persisted long after Castillo took office, especially when he named Guido Bellido, who had made similar comments in the past, as his prime minister.
 In a 2018 Facebook post, Bellido referred to women as “destructive and ruthless when they mix spite and selfishness”.
-In response to his appointment, Minister of Economy and Finance Pedro Francke wore a rainbow flag pin during his swearing-in ceremony.
+In response to his appointment, Minister of Economy and Finance Pedro Francke wore a rainbow flag.

 This sort of rhetoric did not hurt Castillo’s popularity among the poorest and the Indigenous, however, nor did the overwhelmingly negative press he received from Peru’s biggest newspapers, El Comercio and La República, both owned by wealthy families.
 The Miró Quezada family, the owners of El Comercio, also has investments in tourism, mining, real estate, and banking.